MicrosoftDocs/windows-insider/wip/at-work/wip-4-server-feedback-hub.md

 5. Under **Choose a category**, choose if it's a problem or suggestion.
 Select **Windows Server** from the first dropdown and then the best subcategory for your feedback from the second dropdown.

-6. Continue to find similar feedback and then add more details, like diagnostic information.
+6. Continue to find similar feedback, and then add more details, like diagnostic information.

 7. Submit your feedback.